Racket-Science/Tennis-Match-Predictions/README.md

 Analyze data from 1999 to 2019 to:

-1. Create machine-learning algorithm to predict the outcome of a tennis match between two players
+1. Create machine-learning algorithm to predict the outcome of tennis matches between two players on the ATP Tour

 2. Learn about what makes Roger Federer one of the top players for the last 20 years by looking at his top rivalries and their match data